vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 ### Comparing the options

-There are pros and cons to using either of the strategies.
+There are pros and cons to using any of the strategies.
 Some notable differences:

 #### General